How the new PADACS program and assessment tools operate

-A CMA may also develop a policy to allow minor clearing that will improve the quality of native vegetation in the long term.
+An LLS office may also develop a policy to allow minor clearing that will improve the quality of native vegetation in the long term.
 Proposals under this sort of policy would not have to be assessed using NVAT, but a PVP would still be required.
-Policies must first be exhibited for public comment and approved by the Minister under clause 28 of the NV Act.
+Policies must first be exhibited for public comment and approved by the Minister under clause 20 of the Native Vegetation Regulation 2013.

 This system of native vegetation management for NSW has been developed to accommodate changes to the rules as new or better information becomes available, and will continue to be refined as scientific knowledge improves.

-If a CMA, a landholder or a community group have new information they believe should result in a change to NVAT, they can make a submission to DECC.
+If an LLS, a landholder or a community group have new information they believe should result in a change to NVAT, they can make a submission to OEH.
 The independent Natural Resources Commission evaluate submissions and make a recommendation to the Government.